Policy 6-010: Academic Freedom, Academic Grievances, Functions and Procedures of the Senate Committee on Academic Freedom and Faculty Rights

 - It shall be the duty of the chairperson to call meetings of the Committee at least once each semester and more frequently if need arises.
 Meetings also shall be called by the chairperson upon the written request of three members of the Committee.
 At least five (5) days written notice of all meetings of the Committee and of its agenda shall be given to its members.

 - If a party is a student, or if there are substantial issues that involve students, then, in consultation with the ASUU President or his/her designee, the chairperson shall ask one graduate student and one undergraduate student to serve on the Committee for the purpose of dealing with that case.
-If possible, these students shall be selected from the pool of potential student members that has previously been composed pursuant to [University Rule 5-210A "OEO/AA Procedures"].
+If possible, these students shall be selected from the pool of potential student members that has previously been composed pursuant to Rule 1-012A.

 - Committee Responsibilities